d2s/Documentation/docs/RcloneOSX/Intro/Intro.md

 ![Main view](Screenshots/logs.png)
 Searching (filter) logs shows logrecords by applying the filter.

-## Rclone errors

-Sometimes rclone throws errors.
-RcloneOSX does a simple check in output if there are any occurrence of the words `rclone error:`.
-If found rcloneOSX resets the work queue.
-This is *not* an advanced error handling.

 ## Rclone parameters

 The user can pass any parameter to rclone or choose some predefined parameters.